ChrisLPlumb91/battleships/README.md

 <img src="assets/images/ship-selection-screenshot.png" alt="A screenshot of the player positioning their ships.">

 With the exception of the Submarines (which only occupy a single square on the grid), the player must provided one of two letters to specify a ship's orientation on the grid.
-In <em>Battleships</em>, ships can either be vertical (parallel to the y axis), or horizontal (parallel to the x axis), so the player need only provide either the letter H or the letter V in addition to their coordinates of choice.
+In <em>Battleships</em>, ships can either be vertical (parallel to the y axis), or horizontal (parallel to the x axis), so the player must provide either the letter H or the letter V in addition to their coordinates of choice.
 Vertically-placed ships extend downwards from the origin coordinates, and horizontally-placed ships extend to the right.

+Unlike the physical <em>Battleships</em>, I have added the ability to place ships diagonally as well.
+The player can add the letters DR or DL to place a ship diagonally right, or diagonally left.
+Like the vertical orientation, both diagonal orientations extend downwards.
+There is not a upwards diagonal option, currently.

 Generally speaking, all of the above is designed so that simple input generates a fully playable game in a split second.